-Invoice template is a XML SVG source, which describes content, look and position of the text lines, images or other invoice template elements.
+The invoice template is a XML SVG source, which describes the content, look and position of the text lines, images or other invoice template elements.
 The Sipwise C5 provides embedded WYSIWYG SVG editor svg-edit 2.6 to customize default template.
-The Sipwise C5 svg-edit has some changes in layers management, image edit, user interface, but this basic introduction still may be useful.
+The Sipwise C5 svg-edit has some changes in layers management, image edit, user interface, but this basic introduction may still be useful.

-Template refers to the owner reseller contact ("rescontact"), customer contract ("customer"), customer contact ("custcontact"), billing profile ("billprof"), invoice ("invoice") data as variables in the "[%%]" mark-up with detailed information accessed as field name after point e.g. [%invoice.serial%].
+Template refers to the owner reseller contact ("rescontact"), contract ("customer" or "contract"), customer contact ("custcontact"), billing profile ("billprof"), invoice ("invoice") data as variables in the "[%%]" mark-up with detailed information accessed as field name after point e.g. [%invoice.serial%].
 During invoice generation all variables or other special tokens in the "[% %]" mark-ups will be replaced by their database values.

-Press on "Show variables" button on invoice template content page to see full list of variables with the fields:
+Press the "Show variables" button on the top of the screen to see full list of variables with the fields: